regisfrias/ficcoes/chapters/en/the-project.md

 With the gradual loss of steam in the movement—several years later—it also started to break down into smaller schools with competing interpretations of the founder's gospel.
 One of them decided that the whole thing was poorly implemented from the beginning and started their own version of the root-module.

-Another school, which became very influential for a few years, proposed the Aesthetical interpretation.
+Another school, which became very influential for a few years, proposed the Aesthetic interpretation.
 It went as far as becoming canonical and it stated that the main goal of The System overhaul was not functional, but aesthetic.
 Like a mathematical proof that needs to be as elegant as truthful to be fully appreciated, so should the structure of The System be as beautiful as functional to be worthy of implementation.

 This interpretation was more than sensual, it was also very pragmatic as it didn't have the austere requirements of the radical fractalism advocated by previous schools.
 With this interpretation, they could focus their efforts on the appearance of fractality instead and avoid the inconvenient infinities required by the traditional schools.
 It was a breakthrough that gave the movement more impetus than all earlier efforts.